ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 *Many* countermeasures have been proposed and later found to be inadequate.
 One paper that discusses how to evaluate countermeasures is by [Nicholas Carlini, Anish Athlye, Nicolas Papernot, et al., “On Evaluating Adversarial Robustness”, 2019-02-20](https://arxiv.org/pdf/1902.06705).
-We hope that in future there will be better countermeasures with more industry-wide confidence.
+We hope that in the future there will be better countermeasures with more industry-wide confidence.

 ### Formal Methods